Last ticket sold at 4:00 PM

 These are two large chamber bat houses occupied by Florida bonneted bats in a preserve near Punta Gorda.

 Florida bonneted bats tend to form small colonies with numbers ranging from just a few individuals to dozens.
 They appear to prefer to roost in cavities, whether natural or artificial.
 Known artificial roosts are in specially made bat boxes in Ft.
-Myers, Miami and near the Punta Gorda area and also in roofs of homes and condominiums in Coral Gables and Kendall.
-Natural roosts in tree cavities occur at the Florida Panther National Wildlife Refuge, Big Cypress National Preserve, Babcock Webb Wildlife Management Area and the Avon Park Air Force Range and urban Miami-Dade County.
+Myers, Miami and near the Punta Gorda area and also in roofs of homes and condominiums in the Miami area.
+Natural roosts in tree cavities have been documented at the Florida Panther National Wildlife Refuge, Big Cypress National Preserve, Babcock Webb Wildlife Management Area, the Avon Park Air Force Range and urban Miami-Dade County.

 Florida bonneted bat roost that is under Spanish tile in a multistory residential home in Miami-Dade County.

 In Miami-Dade County, frequent hurricanes and habitat loss has eliminated most natural roost options of a large cavity in a tree.
 We have also lost the red-cockaded woodpecker from Miami-Dade County that would make tree cavities in living pine trees.
-Therefore, in the Greater Miami Area it is likely that most of these highly endangered bats are residing in artificial structures like multistory buildings with gaps in wooden roofing or openings in Spanish tile roofs.
+Therefore, in the Greater Miami Area it is likely that most of these highly endangered bats are residing in artificial structures like multistory buildings with gaps in wooden roofing or openings into Spanish tile roofs.